Cairns X1, X2, X3 and Y

 These sites once occupied a piece of land which was cleared and farmed in the 1840's, and many lazy beds, cultivation ridges, can be seen in the area.
 In more recent times a pine plantation was planted, further obscuring the archaeology.
 Little remains of these three Patrickstown monuments but a few stumps of stone from X1 and X2; X3 has vanished from sight.
 One decorated slab has survived near the centre of Cairn X1, and has been dubbed the Loughcrew calendar stone.
 Du Noyer's rendering of the design is shown below.

 The diameter of this monument was probably about 12 meters.
 A boulder lying outside the kerb may indicate that the passage as oriented west towards Cairn T.

 The boulders of X2 are immediately south of X1.
-The diameter of this cairn was approx. 11 meters.
-Herity says that Cairn X3, much ruined, stood 12 m south-west of X1.
-Some of the monuments boulders are probably incorperated into the nearby fieldwall.
+This cairn was approximately 11 meters in diameter.
+Michael Herity reports that Cairn X3, much ruined, stood 12 meters south-west of Cairn X1.
+Some of the monuments boulders are probably incorporated into the nearby fieldwall.

-Rotherham examined the monuments and found typical passage mound items: fragments of bone and pottery, pendants, beads and deer antler.
+Rotherham examined the monuments and found typical passage mound items: fragments of cremated bone and pottery, pendants, beads and pieces of charred deer antler.

 Cairn Y was probably the main mound of the destroyed Patrickstown group of monuments.
 By Conwell's time it was already much ravaged.
 It stood on the summit of Patrickstown, 270 meters above sea level.
 Conwell believed it to have been about 30 meters in diameter.